 Binge Drinking Defined

-Binge drinking is a practice of consuming large quantities of alcohol in a single session and usually, within a short period of time.
-Most people that participate in binge drinking do so with the intent to get drunk.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAA), it is typically considered binge drinking when men consume five or more drinks or when women consume four or more drinks in the span of two hours or less.
-Consuming this volume of alcohol will cause a person’s blood alcohol concentration levels to rise above the legal limit of 0.08. [inline_cta_one] The NIAA also notes that binge drinking is among the most common, costly and deadly forms of excessive alcohol consumption.
+Binge drinking is consuming large amounts of alcohol in a single session.
+Most people that participate in binge drinking do so with the intent of getting drunk.
+It is considered binge drinking when men consume five or more drinks in two hours or less.
+As for women, it is when they consume four or more drinks in the same period.
+Consuming this volume of alcohol will cause a person’s blood alcohol concentration levels to rise above the legal limit of 0.08.

 Binge Drinking In Teens And Young Adults

-According to the Centers For Disease Control (CDC), more than 90 percent of the alcohol consumed by those ages 12 to 20 years old is done in the form of binge drinking.
-This statistic might sound startling, but there are many reasons that binge drinking is so heavily concentrated in this age group.
 As children move from adolescence to young adulthood, they begin to desire more independence from their parents and crave new freedoms.
 As a result, they start to experiment with alcohol and binge drinking.
 Since so many young adults are participating in binge drinking, they often don’t see a problem with it.
-It’s becoming socially acceptable for teens to binge drink while out with friends, and since they’re not doing it every night, they don’t see the harm in it.
-Unfortunately, young adults that engage in binge drinking are more likely to experience:
+It’s socially acceptable for teens to binge drink while out with friends, and since they’re not doing it every night, they don’t see the harm in it.
+Unfortunately, young adults that engage in binge drinking are more likely to experience the following:

 - Legal problems

 Perhaps most frightening is the tendency to develop alcohol dependence later in life.
 As young adults begin to participate in binge drinking with their friends, this pattern of behavior can be complicated to break.